takev/Orion/Rigel/RSON.md

 just the sign-bits.

 ### Strings
-When all characters code points in a string are in 0x00-0x0f and 0x1b-0x7f and is at least two characters long, then the string must be encoded as an ascii-string.
+When all characters code points in a string are in 0x01-0x0f and 0x1b-0x7f and is at least one character long, then the string must be encoded as an ascii-string.
 And ascii-string is encoded as 7 bits with a stop-bit in the most-significant bit of each byte.
 When the stop-bit is set this character is the last of the string.
-An ascii-string must not end with a NUL character.
+An ascii-string must not end with a NUL character, unless it is only a single character.

 Any other string must be encoded as a utf8-string.
 An utf8-string is ends with a mark-token.
 The string must contain only valid utf-8 values.